okkur-incubator/gitor/VISION.md

 * Simple mirroring for now
 * Edgecases might not be added

+## Core Concept
-## Core ConceptGitor wants to make a static binary git mirroring cli tool possible.
+Gitor wants to make a static binary git mirroring cli tool possible.

 ## Communication